andars/tt02-universal-turing-machine-w5s8/README.md

 ### Tiny Tapeout Module

-currently the tiny tapeout user module is the (state, symbol) -> (state, symbol, direction) transition function, without internal memory elements to hold the current state.
+currently the tiny tapeout user module has two modes: either pure combinational to compute the (state, symbol) -> (state, symbol, direction) transition function, or sequential where internal memory elements hold the current state which advances when a tape interface gives the core a new symbol to process.

 tiny tapeout template files are from https://github.com/mattvenn/wokwi-verilog-gds-test